-1 State Program Name: a.
-Water and Sewer Improvements Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
-The Water and Sewer annual competition will be separate from the Community Facilities annual competition, although threshold requirements apply equally to both categories.
-More specific award criteria for this program will be discussed in the application packet for this category.
-Appearance before the interagency review committee consisting of a core group of the Kansas Department of Commerce, the Kansas Department of Health and Environment, and the U.S. Department of Agriculture, Rural Development, is part of the rating criteria of this program.
+1 State Program Name: Community Facilities Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
+Projects may consist of, but are not limited to, improvements in fire protection, bridges, communicand senior centers, health facilities, streets, architectural barrier removal, natural gas systems, electrical systems, public service activities, and nonprofit entities.
+These grants are awarded on a competitive basis once per year.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+Projects may consist of, but are not limited to, improvements in fire protection, bridges, community and senior centers, health facilities, streets, architectural barrier removal, natural gas systems, electrical systems, public service activities, and nonprofit entities.
+These grants are awarded on a competitive basis once per year.
 The State of Kansas will distribute development resources in proportion to development needs in the state.
-In general, the Kansas Department of Commerce (Commerce), the Kansas Housing Resources Corporation (KHRC), and the Kansas Department of Health and Environment (KDHE) will approve funding for development projects which satisfy one or more of the following criteria: 1.
+In general, the Kansas Department of Commerce will approve funding for development projects which satisfy one or more of the following criteria: 1.
 Community Need, 2.
 Community Effort, 3.
 Resident Need, 4.
 Resident Risk, 5.
 Preventive Action.